2024 Conference

 for an Age of Change

-In complex times like these, Gospel-inspired governance is needed more than ever.
+In complex times like these, bold, Gospel-inspired governance is needed more than ever.
 And yet, we hear stories every day of churches and Christian charities struggling in this area.
-Kicking off in August, our Governance Conference for 2024 run across Christchurch, Auckland, and Wellington.
-Learn from our wonderful speakers and be equipped with practical governance skills, inspired by the Gospel, and informed about how to overcome challenges that lie ahead.
+We can’t navigate these challenges alone, so earlier this year we held our Governance Conference for 2024 across Christchurch, Auckland, and Wellington.
+Over 400 people came together to be equipped with practical governance skills from our wonderful array of speakers, inspired by the Gospel, and informed about how to overcome challenges that lie ahead.

 Christchurch